 The Route: Arizona–Utah–Nevada Loop

-Timing: Spring and Fall Are Essential
+Timing: Spring and Fall Are the Windows

 Campground Strategy

-Outside national parks, BLM land in southern Utah and the canyon country around Moab offers extraordinary boondocking.
-The area around Moab has established "BLM dispersed" areas signed off Highway 191 that are legal free camping within a short drive of Arches.
-Dead Horse Point State Park near Moab is a beautiful alternative to Canyonlands camping when the national park campground is full.
+Outside national parks, BLM land in southern Utah and the canyon country around Moab opens up some outstanding free camping.
+Established dispersed areas are signed off Highway 191 near Moab — legal, scenic, and a short drive from Arches.
+Dead Horse Point State Park is a beautiful backup when Canyonlands' campground is full, and the overlook there might be the single best view on the whole trip.

 Key Stops by Region